radko26/ng-sirmaspa/README.md

 #### Instructions:

-*
+1. Run bower in the ng-sirmaspa directory to install front-end dependencies: `bower install`.

-1.Run bower in the ng-sirmaspa directory to install front-end dependencies: `bower install`.
+2. Install other dependencies: `npm install`.
-2.Install other dependencies: `npm install`.
+3. Use gulp start to launch the app on `http://localhost:8081/public`

-3.Use gulp start to launch the app on `http://localhost:8081/public` I hope you find this useful!
+I hope you find this useful!